20 Jan Why Galvanized Pipe Replacement IS A MUST!

 Did you know that pipe corrosion and blockages can lead to health issues?
 It’s true.
 If your pipes clog up with debris, then the system backs up.
 The debris has nowhere to go and can eventually contaminate the water you use.
 If you want to avoid using water that possibly has metals and other contaminants in it, you might want to call your plumber and have those pipes replaced.

-If you have questions about galvanized pipes, consider asking a plumbing expert!
+If you have questions about galvanized pipes, consider asking a Honolulu plumbing professional!
 At 535 Plumbing, we know everything there is to know about pipes.
 We can determine if you have galvanized pipes in your home and we can replace them for you quickly.

 Don’t wait until your piping causes health or plumbing issues – call us today to schedule an appointment!